Agoric/documentation/main/guides/getting-started/swaparoo-how-to-swap-assets-explainer.md

 This smart contract is designed to allow two parties to swap assets between themselves, with a fee charged to one of the parties.
 The contract is started with a `feeAmount` and a `namesByAddressAdmin` object, which is used to retrieve a deposit facet for the second party.

+**NOTE:** *`namesByAddressAdmin` is actually excess authority in this scenario.
+Normally read-only access can be attained via `namesByAddress`.
+The use of `namesByAddressAdmin` in this example is due to a bug, which will be addressed in an upcoming release.*

 Let's take a look at how this contract works:

 ## Setting up Fee Handling